-The Austin Community College Fire Academy is a state-accredited regional training program that prepares you for an entry-level position as a professional firefighter.
-Graduates of our ACC’s Fire Academy are located throughout Central Texas and beyond - making a difference in the communities they serve.
+The Austin Community College Fire Training Academy is a state-accredited regional training program that prepares you for an entry-level position as a professional firefighter.
+Graduates of our training academy are located throughout Central Texas and beyond - making a difference in the communities they serve.

-The Fire Academy is a special-admission program.
-Applicants may submit their Fire Academy application before or after they complete the ACC general application.
+The Fire Training Academy is a special-admission program.
+Applicants may submit their academy application before or after they complete the ACC general application.
 Applicants are encouraged to complete the ACC admissions process as early as possible.
-Admission to the college does not guarantee admission to the Fire Academy.
+Admission to the college does not guarantee admission to the academy.

 - First priority is given to applicants who are EMT certified.

 - Next priority is given to volunteer firefighters and/or students who are currently in ACC’s Fire Protection Technology associate degree plan.

 - Complete the ACC admissions process.
 This can be completed before or after submitting Fire Academy application.

 - Select “Basic Firefighter Certificate” as your major.
 Area of Study: Public & Social Services.